Adrian-Amoddio/file-monitoring-system/README.md

 ## Logging

-All activity (new file detection, moves, errors, etc.) is recorded in `file_monitor.log` for easy troubleshooting.
+All file creation and movement activity is recorded in `file_monitor.log`

 ---